At Yiddish Week, a beloved language is as vital as ever

-However, to them it wasn’t a lake, it was an the cabins were not cabins, but and the pool,
+However, to them it wasn’t a lake, it was an “ozere,” the cabins were not cabins, but “beydlekh,” and the pool, “der shvimbaseyn.”

 The reason is that they were there with a singular purpose — to swim, sing, eat and simply live solely in Yiddish, the historical language of Ashkenazi Jewry.